 16. Use two of the small foam adhesive squares to attach a white cloud to a blue cloud.
 Cut the small squares in half so that they are not as wide as the letters in the name.
 Use those cut squares to attach each letter to a pennant.

 18. Use the foam adhesive squares to attach the hot air balloon and clouds to the white backing sheet.
 Thread the twine through the holes in each pennant.
 Thread the ends of the twine through the holes on the white backing sheet.
 Then trim the ends and tape them to the back of the sheet.

 19. Put the finished project into the shadow box frame.

 Even though this project has many steps, it is something that can be done successfully by a novice Cricut user.
-The supplies needed are ones that can be used for a whole variety of projects.
+The supplies you need are ones that you can use for a whole variety of projects.
 Therefore, the actual cost of the consumable supplies (frame, cardstock, foam adhesive squares, glue) is well under $20.00.
 It can be completed in an afternoon.